fairwood/DecentralandUnityPlugin/README.md

 * TextMesh (custom font is not supported)

+* Standard Materials

 * so far, only the diffuse color of the default material is supported.

 * Other models not supported well

 **Note: Sphere and Cylinder have a lot of triangles that will exceed dcl limit, so use them carefully.**

+**Non-scene assets (e.g. models, materials, textures) should not have same names though duplicated names are available in different folders.**

 ## Installation Guide